hvenables/CV/README.md

 Built a instagram clone using Ruby on Rails with PostgreSQL, I was pleased with how powerful rails was this allowed me to focus on the functionality and also the look and feel of the site which i was very pleased with.
 The project was deployed to heroku and can be found https://harrygram.herokuapp.com/

+Angularjs - A form that was built for bulk ordering of boxes using angularjs to make the form dynamic.
+It can be found at https://github.com/hvenables/fantasticbox

 MEAN stack
 I worked on building a reddit clone (flapper news) using the MEAN stack.
 I am pleased with this project due to the separation of concern and single responsibility.
 I also used Karma and Protractor to test the app.
 The app is available at